Guilded-NET/Guilded-NET.github.io/guides/embeds.md

 ### The end

 There is more to custom embeds than mentioned here.
-[Custom embed reference page](/references/Embed) contains all of the other information necessary, such as how to set a thumbnail, or the side colour of the embed.
+[Custom embed reference page](/references/Embed) contains all of the other information necessary, such as how to set a thumbnail or an image.